citizensense/AirKit_Logbook/toolkit.md

 The prototypes we have built are produced by [Materialise](https://www.materialise.com/en) and printed in the Multi Jet Fusion PA 12 material.
 All you need to do is download the [STL files](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files) and send them to your preferred manufacturer.
 Printing the enclosure costs around €200 each.
 You can easily print the [STL files](https://github.com/citizensense/AirKit_Logbook/tree/main/dustbox_2_0_stl_files) yourself if you have access to a 3D printer.
 You should print with materials that offer some weather-proofing and UV resistance.

 It is possible to create your own housing as cheaper alternative.
 For instance, the housing could be a small box with holes drilled out for the power cable and sensor air inlet.
-Be sure that the housing is waterproof and protects the electronics.
+You will need to ensure that the housing is waterproof and protects the electronics.

 #### Dustbox 2.0 PCB